“I believe feminism is grounded in supporting the choices of women even if we wouldn’t make certain choices for ourselves.”

-But… the other 50% of Gay’s essays didn’t have much to do with feminism and covered broad topics like Scrabble championships that kind of bored me and made the flow between essays feel a bit uneven.
+However, the other 50% of Gay’s essays didn’t have much to do with feminism and covered broad topics like Scrabble championships, which kind of bored me and made the flow between essays feel a bit uneven.

 There’s also the fact that some essays, or parts thereof, didn’t age well despite this only being published 5 years ago.